huggingface/peft/docs/source/task_guides/lora_based_methods.md

 </hfoption>
 <hfoption id="AdaLoRA">

 [AdaLoRA](../conceptual_guides/adapter#adaptive-low-rank-adaptation-adalora) efficiently manages the LoRA parameter budget by assigning important weight matrices more parameters and pruning less important ones.
 In contrast, LoRA evenly distributes parameters across all modules.
-You can control the average desired *rank* or `r` of the matrices and which modules to apply AdaLoRA to with `target_modules`.
+You can control the average desired *rank* or `r` of the matrices, and which modules to apply AdaLoRA to with `target_modules`.
 Other important parameters to set are `lora_alpha` (scaling factor), and `modules_to_save` (the modules apart from the AdaLoRA layers to be trained and saved).
 All of these parameters - and more - are found in the [`AdaLoraConfig`].

 ```py
 from peft import AdaLoraConfig, get_peft_model